chrisvwx/pub/covid/README.md

-# COVID-19 deaths in Santa Clara County, SF Bay Area, and California
+# COVID-19 deaths in Santa Clara County, California, and NY State

-A plot of deaths due to COVID-19 in Santa Clara County, for the San Francisco Bay area, and in California is shown below.
-The data for Santa Clara County is taken from the
+A plot of deaths due to COVID-19 in Santa Clara County, California, and New York State is shown below.
+The data for
+Santa Clara County is taken from the
-[county public health department](https://www.sccgov.org/sites/phd/DiseaseInformation/novel-coronavirus/Pages/dashboard.aspx) while the data for the other eight counties in the SF Bay area and for California are taken from the NY Times [github repo](https://github.com/nytimes/covid-19-data) of COVID-19 data.
+[county public health department](https://www.sccgov.org/sites/phd/DiseaseInformation/novel-coronavirus/Pages/dashboard.aspx) while the data for California and New York are taken from the NY Times [github repo](https://github.com/nytimes/covid-19-data) of COVID-19 data.